Find out how eating disorders are diagnosed, the pitfalls you can guard against, and get tips on how to get expert care without delay.

 If you’re already getting specialist care and you’re satisfied with your child’s diagnosis, feel free to skip this entire chapter.
 My aim here is to urge parents to look for diagnosis and treatment without delay if they are worried that their child may have an eating disorder.
-That’s because when a parent has that kind of worry, they’re usually right.
+That’s because they’re usually right.

 So what signs should be ringing alarm bells?
 First of all, a child or adolescent losing weight, or not gaining weight.
 That is never OK.
 Notice also if your child is eating very slowly, fastidiously, using small plates, small spoons.
 Questioning quantities and ingredients.
 Cutting out major food groups.
 Fasting ‘for health’.
 Becoming obsessed with cooking… for others.
 Commenting on body shape – theirs and others’.
 Exercising compulsively.
 Low mood and irritability.

-A person with disordered eating will enjoy a feast with friends, though they think it’s appropriate to make comments like, ‘I really shouldn’t!
+A person with disordered eating will enjoy a feast with friends, while tutting, ‘I really shouldn’t!
 Oh, go on, the diet starts tomorrow!’
 With an eating disorder, the person is truly anxious, and they restrict or purge afterwards.
 When the illness is advanced, they might choose a small salad and make it last through starter, meal and dessert.
 Later they stop meeting friends, partly because it means eating, and partly because their state of anxiety closes them off from others.

 Our children are adept at hiding signs.
 At first, they secretly cut out lunch in school.
 Then they tell us they’ve eaten with friends, so they don’t need dinner with us.
 They get passionate about ‘healthy’ eating and exercise.
 We yo-yo between worry and reassurance.
 We’re relieved that last night they happily tucked into several slices of pizza.
 Later we learn that the reason they allowed themselves pizza is that they skipped lunch.

-I know this stage where you are confused, where you are anxious about making a fuss over nothing.
+Here’s a tip.
 Take your child on holiday for a couple of days.
 If they have an eating disorder, you will see their tension rise as they try to restrict while acting normal.
 You will see how long it takes them to choose food off a menu.
 They may argue that as you both had ice-cream on the beach, you don’t need dinner, and wouldn’t it be nice to go for a run instead.
 The busiest time for referrals to eating disorder services is after holidays.